Understanding Equitable Distribution in Divorce

 Standard of living established during the marriage

-It's important to note that marital misconduct is not considered in property division.
+It's important to note that marital misconduct is not considered in property division decisions.

 Commonly Divided Assets